Flying Squirrel Removal, Control & Trapping in Virginia

 Call Virginia Professional Wildlife Removal Services TODAY to have our expert wildlife control technicians resolve your flying squirrel problem.

 Flying squirrels are typically confused with young gray squirrels due to their size and squirrel characteristics.
 They are nocturnal animals equipped with two arms, two legs, large dark eyes, a flattened tail, gray-brown fur with a cream colored under belly, and very distinct flap of skin/fur that allows gliding flight for these squirrels, referred to as the patagium.
 The patagium does not allow for long distance flight.
 It simply equips the squirrel with a parachute-like ability, allowing them to glide as far as 200′ feet or more.
 Although graceful during flight, ground life can be a potential danger for these small creatures (they are prey to house cats, snakes, owls, and other large mammals).
 They are colonizing animals by nature.
 Typically multiple are present in a given area at one time (approx. 10 – 30+ in any given colony).

-Food Sources of Flying Squirrels:
+Food Sources of These Flying Rodents:

 Flying squirrels will dine on fruits, nuts, acorns, insects, flower buds & other vegetation, and even bird eggs.
 Flying squirrels are known for hoarding & storing food, usually acorns, mainly for survival during the winter months.

 Life-Span & Reproduction: